Is it -s, -es or -ies? Easy 3rd Person Singular Verb Ending Rules

 - They play football. → It plays with the ball.

-Now explore the 10 most common English verbs for beginners!
+Now explore the 10 Most Common English Verbs for beginners!

 or

-Return to the Beginner Level Resources
+Continue to the Beginner Level English Resources for more topics and tips